-- Identify the key current and emerging operational risks to the business, with risk identification based on both risks that the business has experienced in the past and plausible risks that the business has yet to experience; - Understand and evaluate the main drivers of the operational risks; - Consider market trends of top and emerging risks across the industry; - Assess the operational risks in terms of their overall significance for the business based on both the likelihood and impact (frequency and severity) of potential losses; - Drive improvement actions to strengthen controls; and - Provide consistent information on operational risks that can be aggregated and reported to senior management to inform decision-making.
+- Identify the key current and emerging operational risks to the business, with risk identification based on both risks that the business has experienced in the past and plausible risks that the business has yet to experience; - Understand and evaluate the main drivers of the operational risks; - Consider market trends of top and emerging risks across the industry; - Assess the operational risks in terms of their overall significance for the business based on both the likelihood and impact (frequency and severity) of potential losses; - Drive improvement actions to address control weaknesses; and - Provide consistent information on operational risks that can be aggregated and reported to senior management to inform decision-making.

-The outputs from the RCSA process are reviewed and challenged by the Operational Risk Management Function and shared with the CRO to provide a top-down challenge.
-This output is also shared with the Board Risk and Compliance Committee annually.
+The outputs from the RCSA process are reviewed and challenged by the ORM Function and shared with the CRO to provide a top-down challenge.
+This output is also shared with the BRCC annually.

-During 2022, RCSA workshops were carried out with all the Business Units across the Bank directly in the ERIC system by the respective business owners.
-The following operational risk themes were identified and discussed during the 2022 workshops:
+The RCSA workshops were carried out with the Business Units by the respective business owners.
+The following operational risk themes were identified and discussed during the 2023 workshops: